heathhenley/heathhenley.github.io/content/posts/simple-wreck-map.md

 draft: false
 tags: ["python3", "python", "django", "project", "leafletjs"]
 keywords: ["shipwrecks", "new england shipwrecks", "map", "sonar"]
+description: "A map of the shipwrecks in Narragansett Bay, Rhode Island, and really the greater New England area in general.
+The data is aggregated from two sources, and plotted on an interactive map using Leaflet.js."
 ---
 **TL;DR** - Here's a list of shipwrecks plotted on an [interactive map](https://www.neshipwrecksmap.com), all over the Narragansett Bay and greater New England area.